ferruccio/cclibs/README.md

 - libpng (requires zlib)

 Note: PoDoFo is actually fetched directly from its svn repo.

+All libraries are built to be statically linked and use the static C/C++ runtime library.

 Run `build.py` and if all goes well, you'll have a set of libraries ready to go.
 A complete rebuild of every library configuration takes about four hours on my 3Ghz Core i5 box running Windows 7 x64 with 8GB.